Twister1002/overwatch-pugs/README.md

 ## Bugs:
 - Fix parsing issue with setting players info

+## Version 1.2.5
+- Fixed issue with updating player data not adding ids and names

 ## Version 1.2.4
 - Fixed bug where valorant would attempt to make a match when not enough players are queued
 - Removed old file from tracking in the depot